An Overview of White Mold

 CPN-1005

 White mold (also called Sclerotinia stem rot) is a significant soybean disease in the northern United States and Canada (Figure 1).
-Caused by the fungus Sclerotinia sclerotiorum, white mold varies in incidence and severity from year to year because of its sensitivity to the environment.
-White mold can greatly reduce yield, especially when climate and management practices favor high yield potential (e.g., early dense canopy).
+Caused by the fungus Sclerotinia sclerotiorum, white mold incidence and severity tend to be greater in years and regions where weather conditions are cool and wet during the growing season.
+White mold can significantly reduce yield, especially when climate and management practices favor high yield potential.

-Developing a management plan based on knowledge of field history and best disease management practices can help reduce losses as a result of white mold.
-Integrating several management practices that include cultural control, varietal resistance, and chemical and biological control can be part of an effective white mold management plan.
+Developing an integrated white mold management strategy informed by field history and the most effective disease management practices can help reduce losses from this disease.
+While it is difficult to completely control white mold, integrating several management practices, including cultural control, varietal resistance, and chemical and biological control, can be part of an effective white mold management plan.

 Figure 1.
 White mold on soybean.